 What can you afford?

-When renting a property you are normally asked to pay your rent one month in advance plus a deposit (usually the same amount as the monthly rent, but can be the equivalent of up to six weeks rent).
+When renting a property you are normally asked to pay your rent one month in advance plus a deposit (usually the same amount as the monthly rent, but can be the equivalent of up to five weeks rent).
 Once you are in the property, you must pay your rent on time each month and you will also have other bills such as council tax, utilities, TV licence etc. It is advisable to explore these costs before you commit.
 Energy Performance Certificates are available for each property so as to guide you to the efficiency of the property.

 Decide which area